General information about complaints and filing a complaint

 A submitted complaint can be supplemented with additional writings.
 Any additional writings must be submitted to the registry of the Office of the Chancellor of Justice.

 Various complaint issues and powers of the Chancellor of Justice

 The Chancellor of Justice will not investigate a matter that is more than two years old without a special reason.

+No, you cannot.
 The Chancellor of Justice and Parliamentary Ombudsman will not investigate the same matter at the same time.
-As a rule, the guardian of the law that received the complaint first will examine the complaint.

 The two guardians of the law do not supervise each other’s activities.
-If the Ombudsman has investigated the complaint, the Chancellor of Justice will not reconsider the complaint concerning the same matter without special reason.
+Without special reason, the Chancellor of Justice will not start investigating a matter already resolved by the Ombudsman.

 The Chancellor of Justice is not an appeals authority.
 A complaint addressed to the Chancellor of Justice is not an alternative appeal procedure.
 The Chancellor of Justice cannot change or revoke a decision issued by a court or other authority.
 If the complainant wishes a previously issued decision to be appealed, they must appeal against the received decision by following the appeal instructions attached to the decision.

 The Chancellor of Justice will not initiate proceedings on a matter when the decision on the matter can be appealed through a regular appeal process (the appeal period has not expired).
 The appeal procedure follows the appeal instructions provided by the issuing authority.

 No, you cannot.
 The Chancellor of Justice will not reopen a matter decided by the Deputy Chancellor of Justice.
 The Chancellor of Justice, the Deputy Chancellor of Justice and the substitute for the Deputy Chancellor of Justice have the same power to resolve matters that fall within their area of responsibility and they do not have the competence to assess each other’s decisions.